yepesJuan/restaurant-picker-web/README.md

+### Food Finder Web App

+Created a restaurant finder app that fetches data from an api.\
+The api has the restaurants' name, image, location, and details.
+Lastly, a random function was created to give the user a random restaurant for those time when we don't know what to eat.

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App

 ## Available Scripts